Tarunvamsi/SwiggyClone_React/Readme.md

 # STATE REACT VARIABLE - When ever state Variable update, react triggers a recoinciliation cycle ( re-renders the component) --> React has such amazing best algorithmsm to do this

 - and it will updatge only the portion required

+- Never Use anchor tag in react to navgiate through pages , beacuase anchor tag will rerender the whole page again when navigated